askEric0/Parallel-Video-Object-Tracker/README.md

    make
    ```
    *Note: You will need to change Makefile to appropriate compilers and Opencv pathes if running on you own or GHC Machines*
-   *The original Makefile runs originally on windows*
+   *The original tracker builds on windows*
+   *The original tracker_ghc builds on ghc linux clusters*

 **Output**: `tracker.exe`